'You'll never walk alone'

 As we adjust to living in lockdown again, the message that the Cathedral longs to share with you is ‘you are not alone’.
 The Cathedral is here, alive and active and praying for you.
 You are precious to God and Christ walks with you...

-In common with many cathedrals around the country Winchester Cathedral is live-streaming services for those who can't or don't wish to attend in person.
+In common with many cathedrals around the country Winchester Cathedral is live-streaming services.
 There are also Zoom gatherings available after some worship offering some companionship for those at home.
 See the website for details.
-The building also remains both for certain services on Sundays and weekdays and for private prayer between 10.00 am and 4.00 pm.
+The building is open for private prayer between 11.00 am and 3.00 pm.

 Dean Catherine closed her message with a prayer for faith for the journey from Eric Milner White and G W Briggs: